PNG JPG BMP TIFF PPT

 Other Supported Parsing Documents

-Using Java, one can easily parse other formats including.
+Using Java, you can also parse other presentation formats.

 ODP (OpenDocument Presentation Format)